RodrigoPita/RodrigoPita/README.md

 ###

-<p align="left">I'm a brazilian computer science student, from UFRJ.<br><br>I'm currently working as a Cyber Security Intern at Hashdex, but I also love to start my own projects!</p>
+<p align="left">I'm a brazilian computer science student, from UFRJ.<br><br>I'm currently working as a Cyber Security Analyst at Hashdex, but I also love to start my own projects!</p>

 ###